thin-edge/tedge-container-plugin/README.md

 ### Cumulocity UI Plugin

 A Cumulocity UI plugin is available to compliment the functionality provided by the tedge-container-plugin.
-The plugin can be downloaded from the [thin-edge/tedge-container-plugin-ui](https://github.com/thin-edge/tedge-container-plugin-ui) repository.
+The plugin can be downloaded from the [thin-edge/tedge-container-plugin-ui](https://github.com/thin-edge/tedge-container-plugin-ui/releases) Releases page.

 Below shows some example screenshots of the plugin in action: